learn-co-curriculum/react-hooks-reconciliation/README.md

 like.
 When all updates are processed, the **workInProgress** tree is used to update the DOM and the **current** tree is updated to reflect the new updates.

-This is a key part of React's performance optimization — React uses these trees as an intermediate step between updates within components (like a change of state) and updates to the DOM.
-This helps in two ways:
+This is a key part of React's performance optimization — React uses these trees as an intermediate step between updates within components, such as a change of state, and updates to the DOM.
+This approach enables React to use two techniques that improve performance: grouped updates and diffing changes.

 ### Grouped Updates

-Updates can be grouped together.
+Because React creates a **workInProgress** tree, updates can be grouped together.
 By waiting until all updates are processed before committing the **workInProgress** tree to the DOM, excessive repaints are avoided.

-Say, for instance, you have an app with many components, each colored a shade of blue, and a button, that when pressed, turns all those components to red.
+Say, for instance, you have an app with many components, each colored a shade of blue, and a button that, when pressed, turns all those components to red.
 When that button is pressed, React will put together a tree containing all the components along with their updated properties, _THEN_ commit all the changes to the DOM at once.
 This only requires one repaint.
 Without this design, we could